trivule/trivule/contributing.md

 ```

 4. Make any necessary changes and test them thoroughly.
 For example, you can add a new rule (see below for details).
-5. Commit your changes using the command `git commit -m "Description of changes"`.
+5. Commit your changes using the command `git commit -m "Clear description of changes"`.
 6. Transfer your changes to your forked repository.
 7. Open a pull request on our GitHub repository and provide a detailed description of the changes you've made.